-Allocation challenges Please explain what would help you overcome these challenges lines makes We do not currently believe that this challenge is easily overcome for several key reasons.
-1) JnJ produces a diverse portfolio of products in its 3 business segments (Consumer, Medical Devices and Diagnostics, and Pharmaceutical), making unit allocation (i.e., the ratio of products sold to a customer to all products produced) an inaccurate and uninformative way to allocate for each emissions.
+Allocation challenges Please explain what would help you overcome these challenges Diversity of product We do not currently believe that this challenge is easily overcome for several key reasons.
+1) JnJ produces a diverse portfolio of products in its 3 business segments (Consumer, Medical lines makes Devices and Diagnostics, and Pharmaceutical), making unit allocation (i.e., the ratio of products sold to a customer to all products produced) an inaccurate and uninformative way to allocate accurately accounting emissions.
 2) Products are not always produced inside JnJ facilities and our ability to track emission information on external manufacturers is limited.
-3) While facility-level data is available, any given facility may produce multiple products throughout the course of a year and the cost to sub-meter production lines or specific equipment and link to product and overhead does not currently provide favorable business value. cost ineffective
+3) While facility-level data is available, for each any given facility may produce multiple products throughout the course of a year and the cost to sub-meter production lines or specific equipment and link to product and overhead does not product/product line currently provide favorable business value. cost ineffective

 (SC1.4) Do you plan to develop your capabilities to allocate emissions to your customers in the future?
+No